GoogleChrome/rendertron/README.md

 If you are using Shadow DOM, override this by setting the query parameter `dom=shady` when directing requests to the bot-render service.

-If you are using web components v1 and using `webcomponents-lite.js`, set the query parameter `wc-shadydom=true` to force shady dom on.

-If you are using web components v1 and `webcomponents-loader.js` or are not using any polyfill, set the query parameter `wc-inject-shadydom=true` when directing requests to the bot-render service.
-This renderer service will then inject the Shady DOM polyfill and force it on.
+If you are using web components v1 and either `webcomponents-lite.js` or `webcomponents-loader.js`, set the query parameter `wc-inject-shadydom=true` when directing requests to the bot-render service.
+This renderer service will force the necessary polyfills to be loaded and enabled.

 ## Middleware
 This is a list of middleware available to use with the bot-render service: